WHAT WE DO AT OUR SHELTER

 COORDINATING INTERNATIONAL ADOPTIONS

-Thanks to the generous support from many caring people and organizations in the U.S. and Canada, we have been able to relocate many of our animals to other shelters abroad.
-There, they are fostered or rehabilitated as needed, and then placed into loving homes.
+Thanks to the generous support from many caring people and organizations in the U.S. and Canada, we are able to relocate many of our animals to rescue shelters abroad.
+Once there, they are fostered or rehabilitated as needed and then adopted into loving homes.

 Getting these animals to their final destination takes quite a bit of coordinating on both ends – from arranging transportation and getting the required paperwork to recruiting volunteers and finding escorts for the flights.
-Teresa Mentzer and Andrea Sekula devote much of their time coordinating these transfers, which sometimes requires flying out of Cancun.
-And that usually means a trip on the ferry, then a ride in the truck to the Cancun airport.
-It’s quite an adventure for the animals…not to mention our dedicated volunteers!
+Pamela Palmer, Ricardo Peralta and Joei St.Germain devote much of their time coordinating these transfers.
+Most of our international adoptions fly from the Cancun Airport, which complicates things even more!
+The animals and volunteers travel between Cozumel and Playa Del Carmen by ferry, then to Cancun from Playa Del Carmen by vehicle.

-Fundraising is critical, so considerable time and effort is spent on this.
-We have several major annual events, such as our Mardi Gras bead stand, Art Exhibition and Auction, Sunset Sails and the big Christmas Dinner Party.
+Fundraising is critical, so considerable time and effort is spent on it.
+We have several major annual events, such as our Mardi Gras bead stand, Art Exhibition and Auction, Halloween Costume Party at Senor Frogs, Sunset Sails and the big Christmas Dinner Party.
 In addition, we have garage sales, raffles and other activities throughout the year.
 Click here to learn about our upcoming events!

-- Salaries for the Vet, Vet Tech and Vet Assistant plus 4 full-time kennel workers
+- Salaries for the Veterinarians, Vet Technician, Assistant, Secretary, Volunteer Liaison and 4 full-time kennel workers totaling 14 employees

 - Food and general supplies for the shelter

 Only a small portion of our costs are covered by veterinary services provided at the shelter.
+Many of our patients owners cannot afford to pay anything.
+In those cases 100% of the cost of treatments is absorbed by the HSCI.
 The rest comes from active fundraising, donation boxes in town, donations through this website and sales of t-shirts and pet accessories with our logo available at our stores.

 Taking Care of Business…